austinleedavis/vpn-arcc/README.md

 1. Connect to the UCF VPN by running: `sudo ./vpn.sh`
 1. When prompted paste in your cookie from step 2 above.
 1. Follow the on-screen instructions.

+# Acknowledgement
+Thanks to Dr. R. Paul Wiegand who wrote the original scripts (available in the `archive` folder).
+Special thanks to Sonny Bhatia who wrote `vpn.sh`, the original bookmarklet, and pivoted the original scripts to their interactive versions.